Autolyse

 When autolyse helps most

-• Sourdough breads — since sourdough fermentation is already slow, adding an autolyse before the levain gives you better extensibility and an easier shaping experience.
+For sourdough bakers, autolyse is close to essential.
+Since sourdough fermentation is already slow, adding an autolyse before the levain gives you better extensibility and an easier shaping experience.
+If you're making a high-hydration sourdough, the autolyse turns a sticky nightmare into a manageable dough.

 Common autolyse mistakes

-Adding salt too early.
 Salt tightens the gluten network immediately and slows enzyme activity.
 The whole point of autolyse is giving enzymes a window to work.
-Add salt after the rest.
+Mix salt in only after the rest is complete.

 Autolyse vs. no-knead bread